active-interest/seo-ultimate/readme.txt

 = Compatibility =

 * **What's the minimum version of WordPress required to run SEO Ultimate?**
-	* WordPress 3.3 is required for all of the features to work properly.
-	* WordPress 3.2 is required for SEO Ultimate to run without crashing.
-	* SEO Ultimate will refuse to activate on any version of WordPress that's older than 3.2.
+	WordPress 3.3 is required.
+SEO Ultimate would generate PHP errors if you tried to run it on an earlier version, and so it will simply refuse to activate on any version of WordPress that's older than 3.3.

 * **Will SEO Ultimate work on multisite setups?**
 	Yes.
 SEO Ultimate versions 7.2.6 and later are designed to work on networks running WordPress 3.3 or later.